mab253/software-interventions-spring22/README.md

 ## course format

 This course will meet *online only*.
 It will be both technical (code, design) and conceptual (some reading, writing, discussion).
 Each week we will have:
-- short readings or videos on a theme, to be completed before class (estimated time: 1 hour)
+- short readings or videos on a theme, to be completed before class (estimated time: 45 min.)
 - a lecture in class, with discussion
 - a code lab or discussion activity in class (group work)
 - written or code assignment for next class